 The following sustainability highlights summarize our actions, activities, programs, initiatives and responses to select issues that are of interest to our stakeholders and our business.
 They demonstrate our ability to manage risks and capture opportunities.
-Copies of our 2023 ESG report and historical ESG reports are available for review on our website at www.wcap.ca.

 Continuous safety commitment, advancing our safety culture